thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-09-10-democratization-ai-blockchain-residency-awarded-max-razdow-ollie-razdow-jamie-zigelbaum.markdown

 American Arts Incubator (AAI) is an exchange program created for new media and digital artists to collaborate with communities abroad, and to develop community-driven public art projects that address a multitude of challenges at the local level.

-## News from Past ThoughtWorks Arts Residents
+## News from Past Thoughtworks Arts Residents

 **Moon Ribas** is a jury member for this year’s [Prix Ars Electronica](https://ars.electronica.art/aeblog/en/2019/03/06/prixjury2019/).